 And by the way, leftovers make great steak salads the next day.

-Serve Mustard Marinated London Broil with:
+What to Serve with Mustard Marinated London Broil:

 - Roasted Cauliflower and Chickpea Salad with Tahini Dressing

 - Crispy Brussels Sprouts Salad